 Why a path analysis?

 Given the group’s research question and the bivariate relationships of interest that emerged from the first round of analysis, it became quite clear that we were theorizing a more detailed sequence of effects.
 Path analysis allows us to examine this sequence of effects by testing a theory of causal order among a set of variables(1).
 Essentially, instead of focussing on one specific relationship or set of effects on a single dependent variable, path analysis allows us to test the entire set of proposed interrelationships.
+In other words, it examines whether one variable influences another which in turn influences a third variable (2).

 The following diagram displays the sequence of effects we tested: